Like the title says, the figaro chains are the best selling and most popular men’s bracelet in the world.

 Check the price.

-If it’s cheaper than normal (Like this bracelet here for $20), it’s not real.
+If it’s cheaper than normal, it’s not real.
 It’s hollow (they also call these cheapie chains “semi-solid“, plated, overlay, and “lite“).

 Check around and see the different styles and different weights.

 You’ll see and feel the difference.